The Complete Guide to Construction Insurance

 2. General Liability Insurance

-General liability insurance, sometimes called commercial general liability (CGL) insurance or contractor general liability insurance, is a class of insurance that provides liability protection to businesses in the case of bodily harm or property damage during the course of business.
 Insurance providers create various versions of these policies available to professionals in construction and for construction projects.
 Whether you are the property owner, contractor, or other type of construction firm, liability insurance policies are available to protect policyholders from unnecessary risk.
 So often, these plans will be advertised as “contractor general liability insurance” or “general liability insurance for contractors.”

 General liability insurance policies will usually cover a broad range of damages, including:

-- Job-related injury
+- Third-party bodily injury

 - Advertising injury and defamation